Ossie Abeygunasekera

-Ahangama Withanage Oswin Nandimithra Abeyagoonasekera (known as Ossie Abeygunasekera) was a Member of Parliament and chairman and the leader of the Sri Lanka Mahajana Pakshaya or Party.
-He was assassinated by a female suicide bomber of the Liberation Tigers of Tamil Eelam (LTTE) while attending an election rally in support of Gamini Dissanayake, for the Presidential election of 1994.
-He was an alumnus of Ananda College, St.Benedict's College Colombo.
+Ahangama Withanage Oswin Nandimithra Abeyagoonasekera (known as Ossie Abeygunasekera; died 1994) was a member of Parliament and chairman and the leader of the Sri Lanka Mahajana Pakshaya or Party.
+He was assassinated by a female suicide bomber of the Liberation Tigers of Tamil Eelam (LTTE) while attending an election rally in support of Gamini Dissanayake, for the presidential election of 1994.
+The October 24, 1994 suicide bombing that killed Ossie Abeyagoonasekera and 57 others was one of the highest-casualty suicide attacks using a jacket bomb by a single individual in Sri Lankan history.
+He was an alumnus of Ananda College, St. Benedict's College, Colombo.